F

 pip install fabra-ai

-# chatbot.py
+# chatbot.py (no API keys required)

 from fabra.retrieval import retriever